Zeinab Ozigi

 SIZE GUIDE

 We know how difficult it is to buy the right size online.
 Check your measurements carefully against the size guide below, if you're in between sizes or unsure in any way, do not hesitate to give us a call and check your measurements.
+These measurements are body measurements and will vary slightly from our clothes to allow for movement and drape.
+This will also depend on the fit of individual garments and you can see how each style compares to these measurements on the product pages.
 Our clothes are listed on our website in UK sizes, we have included a conversion chart below to help you choose the correct size if ordering from abroad.

 Phone: 020 8780 0620